 Similarly, the suman from the Philippines differs from that of Thailand.

 Do your research and search for restaurants that will serve food similar to those you already know.

 Each culture is diverse in taste and this is exactly what makes eating while you travel so exciting.

 3. Food Festivals make great experiences

-- Choose different pizza choices with different toppings at the Pizzafest in Naples, Italy.
+- Choose different pizza choices and toppings at the Pizzafest in Naples, Italy.

-- Take care of your blood sugar!
-Don’t indulge in too many sweets in the Salon du Chocolat Festival in Quito, Ecuador.
+- Indulge in sweets in the Salon du Chocolat Festival in Quito, Ecuador.

-- What more can we say?
-It’s dumpling!
-It’s great!
-Treat your tastebuds to the Dumpling Festival in Hong Kong.
+- Treat your tastebuds to the Dumpling Festival in Hong Kong.

 - Indulge your veggie heart at the Vegetarian Festival in Phuket, Thailand.